Andrew-Chen-Wang/cookiecutter-django-ecs-github/README.rst

 - Don't register any instance.
 - Finally, create it.

+Note: Record your load balancer's IPv4 address for the next step.

+8. Add your load balancer to your hosted zone

+Go back to Route 53.
+Go to your hosted zone and add an A record set with your load balancer's IPv4 address for your domain and its www. as well.

-8. Create a task definition.
+9. Create a task definition.

 Go to the `aws-task-definition.json` file and copy its contents.

 In the ECS dashboard, create a new task definition.
 Scroll to the bottom until you find "configure via JSON."
 Paste the contents.

-9. Create an ECS service.
+10. Create an ECS service.

 After you finished creating your cluster, you should arrive in the service tab.
 Create a service.